drwetter/testssl.sh/Readme.md

 more see https://github.com/drwetter/testssl.sh/milestones/2.5dev%20%282.6%29

 Contributions, feedback, also bug reports are welcome!
 For contributions please note: One patch per feature -- bug fix/improvement.
 Please test your changes thouroughly as reliability is important for this project.
-This is imprtant to me
+This is important to me.

 Please file bug reports @ https://github.com/drwetter/testssl.sh/issues .